 - Mega Moolah: Immortal Romance (pending release)

 Playable from just €0.25 per spin, Mega Moolah features four progressive pots that can be won by unlocking the random jackpot bonus game.
-The largest of the four is the Mega Jackpot which starts seeding at a whopping €1 million.
+The largest of the four is the Mega Jackpot, which seeds at an impressive €1 million.

-Microgaming itself provides the seed amount, ensuring the jackpot is always appetizing even if it has just landed.
+Microgaming provides the seed amount itself, ensuring the jackpot remains appealing even immediately after it lands.

 Slots from Microgaming’s New WowPot Jackpot Network: